didemolcer/information-quality-assessment/README.md

 <i>Didem Ölçer, and Tugba Taskaya Temizel (2020).
 Quality Assessment of Web-Based Information on Type 2 Diabetes, Online Information Review, Emerald Insight (submitted).</i>
 <hr>

-<p>The study investigates the impact of textual and content-based features in predicting the quality of health-related texts.
+<p>The study investigates the impact of <i>textual and content-based features</i> in predicting the quality of health-related texts.
 The experiments were conducted for websites about type-2 diabetes and mainly focuses on assessing the quality of written information about treatment choices.</p>
 <ul>
 <li>Which textual features reveal the quality of health websites?
 Are the linguistic styles of high-quality websites different from those of low-quality websites?
 <ul>